radTuti/radTuti.github.io/_posts/2014-04-18-markdown-syntax.md

 	You can mark something as <del>deleted</del> too.

 To create a paragraph, you need a new line separating your text.

 If you do not wish to create a paragraph, put...
 \\
-...doubleslashes in the empty line to start a new line.
+...double slashes in the empty line to start a new line.

 	To create a paragraph, you need a new line separating your text.

 	If you do not wish to create a paragraph, put...
 	\\
-	...doubleslashes in the empty line to start a new line.
+	...double slashes in the empty line to start a new line.

 ##Links